lboz/Fraud-Detection/README.md

 Acknowledgements:
 Vesta Corporation provided the dataset for this competition.
 Vesta Corporation is the forerunner in guaranteed e-commerce payment solutions.
 Founded in 1995, Vesta pioneered the process of fully guaranteed card-not-present (CNP) payment transactions for the telecommunications industry.
 Since then, Vesta has firmly expanded data science and machine learning capabilities across the globe and solidified its position as the leader in guaranteed ecommerce payments.
 Today, Vesta guarantees more than $18B in transactions annually.

+### Data Description
+Predicting the probability that an online transaction is fraudulent, as denoted by the binary target isFraud.

+The data is broken into two files identity and transaction, which are joined by TransactionID.
+Not all transactions have corresponding identity information.

+Categorical Features - Transaction

+    ProductCD
+    card1 - card6
+    addr1, addr2
+    P_emaildomain
+    R_emaildomain
+    M1 - M9

+Categorical Features - Identity

+    DeviceType
+    DeviceInfo
+    id_12 - id_38

+The TransactionDT feature is a timedelta from a given reference datetime (not an actual timestamp).